 No, an LMS typically requires an internet connection to access and use its features.
 If you’re an LMS admin, you need to be online to manage and use the platform.

-Learners, however, can often access learning content offline. iSpring Learn allows learners to download courses to the LMS’s mobile app and complete them without internet access.
+Learners, however, can often access learning content offline. iSpring Learn allows students to download courses to the LMS’s mobile app and complete them without internet access.
 When the user is back online, their progress and learning stats will be updated automatically.